Find Grad Schools

 163 Yearly Graduations

 The 17th most popular school in the country for curriculum majors who are seeking their master's degree is Texas A&M University - College Station.
 Each year, around 70,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,003 per year, while in-state graduate students, on average, pay $6,885 per year.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
 During the most recent year for which we have data, 163 people received their master's degree in curriculum from Texas A&M College Station.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 88% were women.
-Those who complete their master's degree in curriculum at Texas A&M University - College Station make a median salary of 55,178.
+Of these students, 92% were women and 23% were members of underrepresented racial-ethnic groups.

 #19